Neural equilibria for long-term prediction of nonlinear conservation laws: General Setting and Training Algorithm

 \subsubsection{Training Algorithm}

-In the second stage, the pretrained \NN{} is embedded into the kinetic update operator $\phiS\phiC$—yielding the full \LBNN{} scheme—and optimized end-to-end by comparing predicted trajectories against high-fidelity reference simulations.
-The training objective minimizes discrepancies in both the predicted populations $\F$ and their corresponding equilibria $\Feqlattice$ over prediction horizons of length $N_r$:
+In the second stage, the pretrained \NN{} is embedded into the kinetic update operator $\phiS\phiC$---yielding the full \LBNN{} scheme---and optimized end-to-end by comparing predicted trajectories against high-fidelity reference simulations.
+The training objective minimizes discrepancies in the transported populations and in the corresponding equilibrium targets over prediction horizons of length \(N_r\).
+In the single-population notation this reads

 where $\alpha\in[0,1]$ controls the trade-off between mesoscopic and equilibrium-level losses.
+For the hybrid compressible experiments, the same objective is applied to the learned energy-channel equilibrium \(\Geqlattice\) and its transported population \(\G\).

 The complete algorithm is outlined below (see \cref{alg:LBM_NN_algorithm_full_training}).